 Timothy M. Stubson, a partner with the firm of Crowley Fleck, PLLP, received his undergraduate degree in International Studies from the University of Wyoming.
 He graduated with honors from the University of Wyoming College of Law in 1997.

 While in law school, he served as Managing Editor of the Land and Water Law Review and also published a case note in that journal.
 Following graduation, Tim served as a judicial law clerk to United States District Judge William F. Downes before joining the firm of Brown, Drew & Massey, LLP where he practiced for 13 years.

 Tim’s practice focuses on commercial litigation, issues involving real property and also creditors bankruptcy.
 He is currently admitted to practice in all federal and state courts in Wyoming.

 In his time away from the office, Tim is an active member in the community.
-He serves as a member of the Wyoming House of Representatives, where he serves on the Minerals Committee, the Corporations Committee, the Select Committee on Educational Accountability and the Legislative Management Counsel.
+He serves as a member of the Wyoming House of Representatives, where he serves on the Appropriations Committee and as the House Majority Whip.

 Mr. James C. Anderson